Blazing Moon offers the following Soft Skills interventions:

 Report writing in the business context can be described as a career skill and is associated with a range of jobs and occupations.
 Topics covered: Preparation and planning of reports; collecting and handling Information; skills of effective report writing; report writing styles; making your written arguments persuasive; create an executive summary; polishing your words; and presentation of your report.

 Today’s workforce is experiencing job burnout and stress in epidemic proportions.
-Topics Covered: understanding your stress; action-orientated approaches to manage your stress and time management; emotion-orientated approaches to manage your stress and time management; acceptance-orientated approaches to manage your stress and time management; Inverted U Model; The Wheel of Life.
+This online live course covers: Understanding your stress; action-orientated approaches to manage your stress and time management; emotion-orientated approaches to manage your stress and time management; acceptance-orientated approaches to manage your stress and time management; Inverted U Model; The Wheel of Life.

 This intervention provides team members with a necessary theoretical perspective of the dynamics and success factors of team functioning.
 Topics covered: What makes up a Team; types of teams; team norms and characteristics; ground rules; team contracts; working as a team; team development; effective communication and being a good team player.